thehammeranderson/webcrawler/README.md

 ## Deployment

 A stand alone executable jar file will be created in the target director of the project.
 This can be copied to anywhere java is available to run the jar from a command line.
+A file will be created in the directory where the command was run from and it will be called sitemap.txt.

 ```
-java -jar target/webcrawler-0.0.1-SNAPSHOT.jar http://knowledgefactor.com
+java -jar <path to jar>webcrawler-0.0.1-SNAPSHOT.jar http://knowledgefactor.com

 ```